Research Awarded for BEST-CLI Investigators Meeting, Holiday Coordinator Challenge

 120 of the nation’s top research institutions are participating in BEST-CLI trial to assess treatment options for patients with PAD and CLI.
 There are two possible treatment options for PAD with CLI: open surgery or endovascular treatment.
 Open surgery is when a vascular surgeon cuts out the blockage in the artery or creats a bypass around the blocked section of artery.
 This requires an incision to expose the artery.
 The bypass re-routes blood flow to the feet and legs around the area of blockage in the artery.
 Endovascular treatment refers to a minimally invasive surgical treatment option where a thin flexible tube (catheter) is inserted across the blocked artery.
 A balloon at the end of the tube is inflated to compress the plaque buildup and expands the artery to allow proper blood flow.

 In this landmark study, the UTHealth team works towards a solution to “determine best practices for patients with limb-threatening arterial disease,” says Dr. Charlton-Ouw.
 “We are honored to contribute to the trial as one of the high enrollment centers.
 This study will help determine the best practices for our patients, and the future treatments for vascular disease,” he says.

-You can read more about the BEST-CLI Clinical Trial by visiting their website, here.
+You can read more about the BEST-CLI Clinical Trial by visiting the NIH Library of Medicine, here.
 Ausbie and other UT CV Surgery BEST-CLI research team members will attend the investigators meeting in June.
 More information about the SVS meeting can be found here.

 Caliann Ferguson, -Marketing and Communications